digrouz/docker-sickchill/README.md

       -e DOCKUID=<UID default:10000> \
       -e DOCKGID=<GID default:10000> \
       -e DOCKUPGRADE=<0|1> \
-      -p 8081:8081 digrouz/sickrage:latest
+      -p 8081:8081 digrouz/sickchill:latest

 ## Environment Variables

-When you start the `sickrage` image, you can adjust the configuration of the `sickrage` instance by passing one or more environment variables on the `docker run` command line.
+When you start the `sickchill` image, you can adjust the configuration of the `sickchill` instance by passing one or more environment variables on the `docker run` command line.

 ### `DOCKUID`